cohpy/challenge-201608-refactor/HOWTO-SUBMIT-ENTRY.md

-# How to submit an entry.
+# How to submit an entry

 For the examples below, the Github account name is "jdoe".
 Of course, when you do these, use your actual Github account name.